euphonie/study-notes/Engineering Tools/Cloud/GCP/Networking.md

 # Networking

+- Each VPC network is contained in a GCP project, a default VPC.

 Is arranged around VPC networks.
 Topics like:
 - External IP
+- Network segmentation
 - Firewall rules
 - Routes
 - SharingVPN content